AdobeDocs/experience-manager-forms-cloud-service.en/help/synchronizing-adaptive-forms-xfa.md

 The article uses an example to demonstrate how to synchronize the Adaptive Form with an updated XFA form template.
 The assets used in the example are available in a package, which can be downloaded from the [Downloads](synchronizing-adaptive-forms-xfa.md#p-downloads-p) section in this article.

-After uploading the package, you can view these assets in the AEM Forms UI.
+After uploading the package, you can view these assets in the [!DNL AEM Forms] UI.

 Install the package using the package manager: `https://<server>:<port>/crx/packmgr/index.jsp`